stat660-f18/course-questions-wiki/week-05/README.md

 - Question (whu8-stat660): How to redefine the values of variables?
 - Answer(whu8-stat660): In an assignment statement, the variable name is specified on the left side of the equal sign and an appropriate expression including the variable name on the right side of the equal sign.
 - Question (jduan10-stat660): What will the assignment statement do if the arithmetic operator is missing?
+- Answer (jduan10-stat660):When a value that is used with an arithmetic operator is missing, the result of the expression is missing.
 - Question (anguyen152-stat660): Do we need any SAS statement to redefine the values like that ?
 * Question (yli110-stat660): How do you redefine a variable in DATA step?
 - Question (llopez37-stat660)How would we go about creating the new label if we also wanted it to sum the previous input?